mattr555/learning-python/README.md

     print('you didn\'t say "hi"')
 ```

 Finally, what if we want to check multiple conditions?
-We can use `elif`, short for `else if`.
+We can use `elif`, short for "else if".

 ```python
 user_input = input('say something: ')